Utah Admin. Code R315-261-4 - Exclusions

 (K)

-Process wastewater from hydrofluoric acid production;
+process wastewater from hydrofluoric acid production;

-(L) Air pollution control dust or sludge from
+(L) air pollution control dust or sludge from

 iron blast furnaces;

-(M) Iron blast
+(M) iron blast

 furnace slag;

-(N) Treated residue
+(N) treated residue

 from roasting or leaching of chrome ore;

-(O) Process wastewater from primary magnesium
+(O) process wastewater from primary magnesium

 processing by the anhydrous process;

-(P) Process wastewater from phosphoric acid
+(P) process wastewater from phosphoric acid production;

 production;

-waste solids from titanium tetrachloride production;
+titanium tetrachloride production; and

-(T) Slag from primary zinc
+(T) slag from primary zinc

 processing.